 Netigate Design Editor

-The mobile-friendly designs are produced in a way that will make them work identically in all devices via a mobile-first focus.
+The mobile-friendly designs are produced in a way that will make them work identically on all devices via a mobile-first focus.
 In other words, there will be no difference in how the questions are presented, no matter what device you are using.
 The surveys will be easy to answer, easy to read and look nice in whatever device the respondent is using.

-We recommend you to use the mobile-friendly designs as the design of choice for all your survey projects.
+We recommend you use the mobile-friendly designs as the design of choice for all your survey projects.
 They make it so much easier for respondents to answer, and they look great!

 What is the Netigate Design Editor?

 The Netigate Design Editor is a WYSIWYG-editor (“what you see is what you get“) to design and customise classic design templates.

 Please note: The Netigate Design Editor is only available for Classic Design Templates.
 These are only available for certain customers since it is recommended to use mobile-friendly designs.

 How do I use the Netigate Design Editor?